 A hemming involves rolling over a metal sheet onto itself, to reinforce an edge and improve appearance.
 In automotive engineering, the hemming process also involves adhering other metal sheets within the rolled one.

 A hemming involves a path around which the outer metal sheet is rolled over.
-This is called the hemming root.
+This is called the "hemming root".

 The hemming also consists of three regions, where glue is applied, and which are compressed during hem formation.
+See Figure 78.